 An 8″ stroke tie-rod type cylinder will be more than 16″ long when the rod is in full extension, and likely quite a bit more when the end caps and cylinder mounts are taken into consideration.

-A meter long rodded air cylinder will need more than 2 meters of footprint for installation.
+A meter-long rodded air cylinder will need more than 2 meters of footprint for installation.
 Allowance must be made for the rod to extend from the end of the cylinder to its full reach.
 Sometimes there just is not enough room on a machine for that overall length.

 An application may also need to have a cylinder load move within the overall cylinder length.
 That cannot happen with a typical rodded cylinder.
-Perhaps there is a need to use an air actuator to move a load that is a some distance away from the cylinder itself.
+Perhaps there is a need to use an air actuator to move a load that is some distance away from the cylinder itself.

 All of these types of scenarios have one solution in common; the rodless air cylinder.
-Whatever your application calls for in terms of rodless cylinders, here is more information about your options:
+Whatever your application calls for in terms of rodless cylinders, here is more information about your options.